 In this blog post, we’ll discuss goods receipt from external procurement and production receipt, both from a business process and systems point of view.

 If you’re receiving goods from an external vendor, the goods receipt process may vary depending on whether you’re using an advanced shipping notice (ASN).
 Whether you require an ASN from the vendor is controlled by setting the confirmation control key at the purchase order item level.
 If the confirmation control key is set, then you need to create an inbound delivery to complete goods receipts in embedded EWM.

 Based on the MRP run, you decide to go ahead with the creation of a planned order or purchase requisition.
 You can create the purchase order manually or convert the purchase requisition to form a purchase order.
-The purchase order is sent to the supplier, and the supplier can either physically send the goods or send an advanced shipping notice to confirm when the goods will arrive in the warehouse.
-The receipt of an advanced shipping notice creates the inbound delivery in SAP S/4HANA.
+The purchase order is sent to the supplier, and the supplier can either physically send the goods or send an advanced shipping notice (ASN) to confirm when the goods will arrive in the warehouse.
+The receipt of an ASN creates the inbound delivery in SAP S/4HANA.